zackkrida/basic-typescript-preact/README.md

 # Basic TypeScript Preact Template

-A minimal project for static sites with TypeScript and Preact, bundled with parcel, and hosted on zeit's `now` service.
+A minimal project for client-rendered sites with TypeScript and Preact, bundled with parcel, and hosted on zeit's `now` service.
-Apps built with this are fully client-side rendered.